GoogleCloudPlatform/php-docs-samples/appengine/standard/memorystore/README.md

 	--project=PROJECT_ID
 ```

-Next, you neded to [configure App Engine to connect to your VPC network][connecting-appengine].
+Next, you need to [configure App Engine to connect to your VPC network][connecting-appengine].
 This is done by modifying [`app.yaml`](app.yaml) and setting the full name of
 the connector you just created under `vpc_access_connector`.